pyinstaller/pyinstaller/.github/ISSUE_TEMPLATE.md

 If you problem persists, please provide all information as stated in our "How to Report Bugs" guide. https://github.com/pyinstaller/pyinstaller/wiki/How-to-Report-Bugs.
+The help for github's text-editor is hidden behind "Styling with Markdown is supported" just below the edit-box.

 **Otherwise we will not be willed to help you.**